Everything you could possibly need to know to write the CV that will help you land the job.

 Your word choice when writing can significantly improve the impact of your CV.
 Grab your thesaurus, ditch the repetition and upgrade your vocabulary.

 Help the recruiter to engage with your CV by making it interesting to read.
 If you were 'responsible for this, responsible for that and responsible for something else', you need to up your game.
-Consider high-impact verbs such as managed, performed, delivered, achieved, succeeded, oversaw, pioneered, coordinated, led, enabled and so on.
+Consider high-impact verbs and action words on your CV, such as managed, performed, delivered, achieved, succeeded, oversaw, pioneered, coordinated, led, enabled and so on.

 Start each bullet or sentence with a different verb and do your best to not repeat that verb.
 Additionally, avoid using unnecessary CV phrases and cliches such as 'enthusiastic and hardworking', 'works well independently and as part of a team'.